RAF Bungay: 446th Bombardment Group (Heavy)

 The 446th operated chiefly against strategic objectives on the Continent from December 1943 until April 1945.
 Targets included U-boat installations at Kiel, the port at Bremen, a chemical plant at Ludwigshafen, ball-bearing works at Berlin, aero-engine plants at Rostock, aircraft factories at Munich, marshalling yards at Coblenz, motor works at Ulm, and oil refineries at Hamburg.

 Besides strategic missions, the group often carried out support and interdictory operations.
 It supported the Normandy landings in June 1944 by attacking strong points, bridges, airfields, transportation, and other targets in France.
 It aided ground forces at Caen and Saint-Lô during July by hitting bridges, gun batteries, and enemy troops.
 Dropped supplies to Allied troops near Nijmegen during the airborne attack on the Netherlands in September.
 Bombed marshalling yards, bridges, and road junctions during the Battle of the Bulge, December 1944 - January 1945.
 Dropped supplies to airborne and ground troops near Wesel during the Allied assault across the Rhine in March 1945.

 The 446th Bomb Group flew its last combat mission on 25 April, attacking a bridge near Salzburg.
 It returned to Sioux Falls AAF, South Dakota, during June and July 1945, being inactivated there on 18 August 1945.

 The Pima Air & Space Museum as of 2013 has a Liberator N7866 with nose art "Bungay Buckaroo" related to the 446th Bomb Group stationed at Bungay in 1944.

+Royal Navy

+The Royal Navy acquired use of the former USAAF used airbase, when it was transferred from the Air Ministry on loan in September 1945 and it was commissioned on 25 September as HMS Europa II.
+Known as Royal Naval Air Station Bungay (RNAS Bungay), it was used as a satellite airfield to RNAS Halesworth (HMS Sparrowhawk) under the command of Lieutenant Commander R.J.
+Hanson DSO, DSC.
+However, there is no record of any Fleet Air Arm units operating out of this airfield.
+It was subsequently ‘paid off’ on 31 May 1946 and was returned to the Air Ministry, closing on the same day.